-B. Overview of Connect Illinois Round 4
+A. Overview of Connect Illinois Round 4

 The BEAD subgrantee process will consist of two waves of applications and awards, potentially followed by third wave.
-During the first wave ("Wave 1"), application must include but are not limited to hard-to-serve locations.
+During the first wave ("Wave 1"), application must include but are not limited to hard-to-serve locations (see 2.4.6 for description).
 The second wave ("Wave 2") will include all remaining locations.
 Based on the percentage of the total BEAD allocation provisionally awarded in the first two waves, the state may conduct a third wave ("Wave 3").
 A timetable for the subgrantee process is shown in Table 4 at the end of the subsection.

 Request for Information (RFI) for the design of project area units.
 The state intends to solicit feedback on the design of project area units (PAUs) through an RFI process, which will take place two to three months prior to the start of the subgrantee process.
 The state will publish a set of preliminary project area units and asks providers to submit (1) any feedback on the project area units, and (2) project areas that they are interested in serving.
-Based on the feedback, the state will publish the finalized project area units, the hard-to-serve project
+Based on the feedback, the state will publish the finalized project area units, the hard-to-serve project area units, and corresponding reference cost for each project area unit at least 30 days prior to the start of the subgrantee process.